K4HVH/hyperfocus-agent/README.md

 # hyperfocus-agent

-Local agent for [hyperfocus](https://hyperfocus.k4tech.net) — a game macro tool.
-Runs near the game, receives configuration from the server, and executes macros.
+The local agent for [hyperfocus](https://hyperfocus.k4tech.net) — a 2PC game macro platform.
+Runs on the second PC, processes video from the gaming PC, and controls the mouse via [MAKCU](https://github.com/k4hvh/makcu) hardware.

+Hyperfocus is the successor to [FOCUS](https://github.com/K4HVH/focus-cpp).
+Where FOCUS ran everything on the gaming PC (making it vulnerable to detection), hyperfocus uses a 2PC architecture: PC1 streams its screen via an OBS plugin, PC2 (this agent) does all processing and sends mouse commands back through MAKCU hardware.

 ## Setup